kunalk4/basic-api-sqlalchemy/README.md

 In the <code>./app</code> directory, run <code>pip install pipenv</code> in the command line

 This will create a virtual environment and two files are generated.

 The <code>Pipfile</code> contains package requirements for the application.

-And the <code>Pipfile.lock</code> informs which specific version of those packages should be used, avoiding the risks of automatically upgrading packages that depend upon each other and breaking your project dependency tree.
+The <code>Pipfile.lock</code> informs which specific version of those packages should be used, avoiding the risks of automatically upgrading packages that depend upon each other and breaking your project dependency tree.

 Run <code>pipenv shell</code> to activate this virtual environment

 To install a package run <code>pipenv install <package-name></code>

+The following packages need to be installed:

+<code>pipenv install flask <package-name></code>
+<code>pipenv install flask-sqlalchemy<package-name></code>
+<code>pipenv install flask-migrate<package-name></code>
+<code>pipenv install flask-sqlalchemy<package-name></code>

 # Environments

 The environment variables for this proejct can be found in the app/.env folder.

+As the <code>/.env</code> file can contain sensitive information I have incldued a <code>/.env.example</code> file to show you an example of what one should look like.

+The two environment varialbes used are

+<code>FLASK_APP=routes.py</code>
+<code>FLASK_DEBUG=1</code>

 Run <code>pip install dotenv</code>.

-This will allow the /.env file to create environment variables whenever this app is run, without having to manually set them
+This will allow the <code>/.env</code> file to create environment variables whenever this app is run, without having to manually set them.

 # Database